PS6: I Never Metalanguage I Didn't Like

 > (fresh-identifier)

-function for desugaring Racket epxressions represented as s-expressions
+'id.3A desugar function for desugaring Racket epxressions represented as s-expressions

 The desugaring rewrite rules presented above just perform one step of the rewriting process.
 Potentially, such rules may need to be applied many times on many parts of an s-expression in order to completely desugar it.

-This processes uses the helper function desugar-rewrite-one-step
+This processes uses the helper function desugar-rewrite-one-step, which attempts

-to apply one desugaring rewrite rule step to the given s-expression sexp
+to apply one desugaring rewrite rule step to the given s-expression sexp:

 ;;----------------------------------------